sysdeppord/telegram_af_userbot/README.md

 How to get started:
 Download the bot
-In the "tg_config.py" file, replace all data with your own If you need to change data in the bot from another account, edit the "admin_id" variable in the "bot_processor.py" file to your id of the second Telegram account
+In the "tg_config.py" file, replace all data with your own (api_id, api_hash, bot_token, admin_id)
 Run the bot via the "main.py" file
+After launch, go to the bot and log in to your Telegram account (in version 1.0.0.0 beta, authorization with a cloud password is not available, turn it off at the time of authorization)
-At the first launch, log in to your Telegram account After authorization, go to Telegram settings, select the session from which you entered Telegram and turn off the ability to receive calls and secret chats for this session
+After authorization, go to Telegram settings, select the session of the bot from which you entered Telegram and turn off the ability for this session to receive calls and secret chats

 Implemented features:
+- (NEW!)
+Authorization through the bot itself (if a cloud password is set, it must be disabled during authorization)
+- (NEW!)
+Multi-account - one control panel for several users
 - Control panel via Telegram bot
 - Navigate through bot buttons without using commands other than /start
-- Saving and loading settings to the SQLite database
+- Saving and loading settings from/to the SQLite database
 - Add/remove a user to a shipment
 - The ability to freeze/unfreeze the shipment of an individual user independently of others
 - Ability to start/stop forwarding of all users (globally, freezing/unfreezing of forwarding separately by user remains unchanged)